 We are dedicated to raising people’s consciousness and appreciation of African culture worldwide.
 We attract and receive support as a result of screenings and exhibitions in public venues, through outreach and by direct appeals to individuals and publicly supported institutions.

-Our award-winning films are in libraries, schools, colleges, universities, archives, museums and community centers in 35 states and eleven countries.
+Our award-winning films are in libraries, schools, colleges, universities, archives, museums and community centers in 35 states and twelve countries.

 COMPLETING THE CIRCLE

 AND we give back to Africa.
 It’s our way of completing the circle of life, the circle of love, the circle of friendship, the circle of giving and receiving, the circle of continuity.
 African children dancing in a circle invite you to participate in the circle, the African Family.

 Through the African Family Children’s Fund, we actively support emergency relief for children and families in crisis: survivors of drought, floods, famine and tropical diseases in Africa.
 We provide nutrition (millet, sorghum, beans and corn organically grown in Africa), non-toxic mosquito nets (to prevent vector-borne tropical diseases: malaria, dengue fever, elephantiasis/lymphatic filariasis, river blindness/onchocerciasis and sleeping sickness/trypanosomiasis) and cotton blankets (hand-woven by African artisans) to children and their families.
 We engage in the redistribution of wealth while encouraging permaculture farming (the brightest future for all farming) and the ancient art of weaving cloth.

 African Family Children’s Fund supports on-going grass-roots projects and primary schools in Africa that teach children ecologically sound skills: sustainable organic farming, reforestation and solar energy production.

 Emergency Appeal to Help Drought and Flood Survivors